-- The HACP completed a RAD conversion for the Oak Hill mixed-income community and Glen Hazel public housing community in FY 2017 and FY 2018, respectively. - The HACP plans to convert 86 public housing units in the Manchester neighborhood to the RAD PBV program in FY 2023 pending HUD's final approval and LIHTC financial closing.
-The Commitment for Housing Assistance Payment (CHAP) was received in May 2020.
-This project is also known as the Manchester Redevelopment.
-In July, 2022, RAD Financing Plan was submitted to HUD. - The FY 2022 MTW Annual Plan included HACP's new RAD PBV conversion plan, New Pennley Place RAD.
+- The HACP completed a RAD conversion for the Oak Hill mixed-income community and Glen Hazel and Manchester public housing communities in FY 2017, FY 2018, and 2024, respectively. - The FY 2022 MTW Annual Plan included HACP's new RAD PBV conversion plan, New Pennley Place RAD.
 HUD approved the CHAP for a 38-unit conversion for New Pennley Place RAD in March 2022.
-RAD Financing Plan will be submitted to HUD in FY 2023. - The HACP intends to convert 257 of the 411 public housing units in Bedford Dwellings to RAD PBRA.
+RAD Financing Plan will be submitted to HUD in FY 2024. - The HACP intends to convert 257 of the 411 public housing units in Bedford Dwellings to RAD PBRA.
 The CHAP was received in March 2023.
 The first phase utilizing PBRA as replacement housing for Bedford Dwellings is Bedford Phase II.
-The project will submit for LIHTC by the end of 2023 with a goal to have a financial closing by Q4 of 2024. - The HACP intends to purchase an existing market-rate, multifamily apartment building at 330 46th Street in the Lawrenceville neighborhood of the City of Pittsburgh.
-The HACP will convert the property into affordable housing (PBV or PBRA subsidy platform) through HUD's Faircloth to RAD program. - ii. - iii.
+The project will be submitted for LIHTC by the end of 2023 with a goal to have a financial closing by Q4 of 2024. - ii.
 Has the MTW PHA submitted a RAD Significant Amendment in the appendix?
-A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval. - iv.
+A RAD Significant Amendment should only be included if it is a new or amended version that requires HUD approval. - iii.
 If the MTW PHA has provided a RAD Significant Amendment in the appendix, please state whether it is the first RAD Significant Amendment submitted or describes any proposed changes from the prior RAD Significant Amendment?